When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Unconventional

-Bod would be a normal boy if only he didn’t live in a graveyard.
-He is raised by ghosts and has a supernatural guardian.
-He has many adventures in the graveyard, but he can’t ever leave it.
+Bod would be a normal boy if he didn’t live in a graveyard.
+Raised by ghosts and protected by a supernatural guardian, he has plenty of adventures among the tombstones, but he can never leave.

-If he does, he is in danger from a man named Jack, who killed Bod’s family and wants to finish the job.
-It’s a feast for your child’s imagination and will show them the meaning of courage and family.
+If he steps outside the gates, he faces Jack, the man who killed Bod’s family and wants to finish the job.
+It is a feast for the imagination that teaches kids about courage, memory, and the definition of family.

 Product Specs